 The source of the floodwater is, of course, the sea and just north of the river mouth, there's a small beach on a bay.
 The temperature of the water is, well, cooler washing machine cycles have been run.
 All they need in town is some Daz™ on the cobbles and they've a ready-made, outdoor launderette.

 There's a fish sculpture just behind and they're presumed to be from the river.
 To represent those from the sea, he'd have to have done a big, clay bowl of .

-Down near the marina here, there's a popular market on Sundays or, if you'd rather, what just might pass as a 'car boot' back home.
+Down near the marina here, there's a popular market on Sundays or what just might pass as a 'car boot' back home.

 They still do some fishing here although the temperature of that sea means they're coming out half poached, probably.
 Most of the moorings are now reserved for pleasure seekers and s with the volcanic islands in the bay making for a great day's sailing, they say.